mfaytak/ntulect/lecture1.md

 * Some languages recruit voice quality differences to support <span class="cite">Edmonson & Esling (2006); Guion et al. (2008); Olejarczuk et al. (2019)</span>

-# Feature selection: wrap-up
+# Feature selection: discussion

 ## Advantages

+Feature selection is the usual way of working, and it is popular for good reasons

-**Ease**: easy to work with, which non-trivially makes replication easier
+* *Ease* of use: simple numerical measures are easy to collect and process, which non-trivially makes replication easier
+	* Experimental design is easier, since we know the specific, small number of features to focus on
+	* Performance of equipment is better

-**Interpretability**: because feature is selected based on first principles, we know how to interpret variation in that feature
+* *Interpretability*: based on first principles, we know how to interpret variation in that feature
+	* Developing *theory* in tandem

 ## Disadvantages

-Ease and being well-established can create a "false sense of security": property measured in one study might not be suitable for further exploration of related sounds
+But occasionally leads to some undesirable outcomes, particularly for phonetic phenomena that are less well-understood or harder to model

-* Hand-picking and testing of a large set of features often needed at this stage (it took years to develop VOT, for example)
+* Hand-picking and testing of a large set of features often needed at this stage
+	* Formants and VOT took decades to work out
+	* Some acoustic phenomena still being worked out (nasality and phonation in particular)

+Researchers may over-apply too few features which don't work well

+* Ease of use of a particular feature (i.e. VOT) may itself affect the phenomena which are investigated
+* Researchers will gravitate to certain simple, generally accepted features

+## Disadvantages

+Other types of data are less well suited to feature selection overall

+* Articulatory data based on video or medical scanning: massively **high-dimensional**
+* Huge number of features in the data (in this case, individual pixels; measurements that could be derived from them; etc.)

+[picture goes here]

-## Ways around feature selection
+## Alternatives to feature selection

-Other ways
-...
+There is another way to approach problems where feature selection is difficult or impractical, or may not accurately characterize the phenomenon being studied

+* Or to simply speed along feature selection

+Rather than hand-picking features from data, let the useful features *emerge from the data*

+* "Data-driven" approach
+* Takes into account all aspects of all the data
+* Pull out *whichever* features vary interestingly in the data

+Practical ways to achieve this: starting in the next lecture

 ## References {.bib}

 Abramson, A., & Whalen, D. (2017).
 Voice Onset Time (VOT) at 50: Theoretical and practical issues in measuring voicing distinctions. <i>Journal of Phonetics</i> 63, 75-86. <a href="https://doi.org/10.1016/j.wocn.2017.05.002">DOI</a>

+Cai, J., Luo, J., Wang, S. & Yang, S. (2018).
+Feature selection in machine learning: A new perspective.
+Neurocomputing, 300, 70-79. <a href="https://doi.org/10.1016/j.neucom.2017.11.077">DOI</a>

 Carignan, C. (2018).
 Using ultrasound and nasalance to separate oral and nasal contributions to formant frequencies of nasalized vowels. <i>The Journal of the Acoustical Society of America</i>, 143(5), 2588-2601. <a href="https://doi.org/10.1121/1.5034760">DOI</a>

+Chiba, T. & Kajiyama, M. (1941). <i>The vowel: Its nature and structure</i>.
+Kaiseikan.

 Cho, T. & Ladefoged, P. (1999).
 Variation and universals in VOT: evidence from 18 languages. <i>Journal of Phonetics</i> 27(2), 207-229. <a href="https://doi.org/10.1006/jpho.1999.0094">DOI</a>